Rhode Island Criminal Court Records

 Understanding the Rhode Island Criminal Court System

-There are eight different courts in the Rhode Island State Court System.
+There are eight different courts in the Rhode Island State Court System—they are stratified based on their various authorities to hear felonies, misdemeanors or infractions.
 However, three of them deal with criminal matters.
 These include the Supreme Court, which has supreme oversight, the Superior Court, which hears jury trials, as well as the District Courts.

 The Supreme Court